Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Now reading

-Register for the upcoming Book Club meeting
+Register for the Book Club meeting

 Dealing with important themes (a desire for independence, identity, first love, familial tensions) from the nuanced perspective of a biracial teen, this story tackles key contemporary social issues.